Skip to content Skip to footer

 President Kennedy recognized that the states’ K–12 results were, collectively, abysmal.
 His remedy was to press Congress for corrective federal involvement—not to control state education systems, but to establish a framework for elevating what we here call “K–12 student performance.”
 Many of his proposals were rejected—and then he was assassinated.

-Seventeen years later, a Democrat-controlled Congress, with Republican support, created the U.S. Department of Education (DOE).
-Yet in terms of a dedicated strategy to fundamentally remake the nation’s K–12 student performance, the department’s creation was a nonstarter—so much so that NAEP outcomes became a recurring high-profile news story.
+Seventeen years later, a Democrat-controlled Congress, with Republican support, created the U.S. Department of Education (abbreviated in this explainer website as the DOE).
+Yet when it came to a dedicated strategy for fundamentally remaking the nation’s K–12 student performance, the department’s creation proved to be a nonstarter—so much so that NAEP’s alarming outcomes became a recurring, high-profile news story.

 President John F. Kennedy’s time in office was limited to just three years and ten months, during which he faced strong Congressional resistance to many of his education initiatives—often rooted in opposition to civil rights.
 But every effort he made was foundational to the future of every K–12 student and younger child.